danst0/Portfolio/README.md

 * Timing-Analyse, wie hat sich der Kurs vorher/nachher entwickelt
 * ROI-Kuchen: ROI als Kuchendiagramm, wer hat wieviel dazu beigetragen
 * Regression to mean for retirement forecasting
+* Import should work on server (e.g. upload of files,...)
+* Semi-random Demo Portfolio with Demo User
+* Internet Explorer und Firefox (works at least for Chrome on the Mac)
+* Change font for more screen legibility

+Later todos
+===
+* Hide form in beginning, display loading, then no data (not really easy, perhaps another time)

 Install
 ===